Rodgers sets team record as Packers hold off Browns 24-22 - NewsBreak

 Nick Chubb ran for 126 yards and a touchdown to lead the Browns’ 219-yard rushing effort that kept them in the game.

+Missing at least eight regulars because of complications related to COVID-19, the Browns trailed 24-12 in the third quarter but nearly came all the way back.

-The Browns (7-8) trailed 24-22 and had third-and-10 at the 50 when Douglas picked off Mayfield's pass intended for Donovan Peoples-Jones at the 40.
+Cleveland (7-8) narrowed the deficit to 24-22 on Mayfield’s 5-yard pass to Anthony Schwartz with 4:31 left.
+The Browns then forced a punt and got the ball back at their 25 with 2:05 and three timeouts remaining.
+They had third-and-10 at the 50 when Douglas picked off Mayfield’s pass intended for Donovan Peoples-Jones at the 40.

-Since getting signed off the Arizona Cardinals' practice squad in early October, Douglas has a team-high five interceptions.
-He had a game-clinching interception in the final minute of a victory at Arizona earlier this season.

-“Coaches told me as long as I keep catching them, they'll keep coming,” Douglas said.
-“I'm just trying to catch them when they come.”

 Darnell Savage and Chandon Sullivan also had interceptions.
 Rashan Gary had two of the Packers’ five sacks against the Browns, whose offensive line was decimated with left tackle Jedrick Wills and center JC Tretter both on the COVID-19 list.